tetherless-world/twks/java/README.md

 The TWDB Java library consists of two modules, `twdb-api` and `twdb-lib`.
 The former contains the public-facing API (the class `Twdb`), while the latter contains implementations of the API.

-You instantiate an instance of the database using `TwbdFactory` from `twdb-lib`.
+You instantiate an instance of the database using `TwdbFactory` from `twdb-lib`.
 The factory takes a `TwdbConfiguration`, which specifies the backing database and other options.
 The default configuration (`new TwdbConfiguration`) is an in-memory [TDB2](https://jena.apache.org/documentation/tdb2/) database.
 You can currently (20191007) configure TDB2 persistence to disk with `TwdbConfiguration`.
 Other implementations of the `Twdb` interface will follow.

 See the `Twdb` class Javadoc and `TwdbTest.java` for examples of Java API use.